inxslynne/thesisproject/README.md

    - **`EEI.pdf`**: Reference material related to the free energy model.
    - **`py-kimmason-final.ipynb`**:  Implements the electrostatic–entropic–interfacial (EEI) model proposed by Kim & Mason (2016) for emulsions.
       * Builds the full free-energy landscape *F = F<sub>int</sub> + F<sub>ent</sub> + F<sub>elec</sub>* and determines the equilibrium deformed-droplet fraction φ<sub>d</sub> via numerical minimisation.
-      * Calculates the plateau elastic shear modulus *G<sub>p</sub>* and visualises its dependence on droplet volume fraction φ, strain rate γ̇, droplet radius *a*, ionic strength, and surface potential.
+      * Calculates the plateau elastic shear modulus *G<sub>p</sub>* and osmotic Pressure $\pi$, visualises its dependence on droplet volume fraction, strain rate, droplet radius, ionic strength, and surface potential.
-      * Provides interactive `ipywidgets` sliders plus 3-D surface/contour plots for rapid sensitivity analysis, and exports publication-ready figures (`figures/*.png`) as well as CSV tables of *G<sub>p</sub>* vs φ.

    - **`py-kimmason-considerT.ipynb`**: Consider temperature T as a variable and calculate the Plateau elastic shear modulus $G'_p$.
-   - **`py-kimmason-modeltest_final.ipynb`**: A simplified code to facilitate comparison between experimental data and the results of the EEI model.
+   - **`py-kimmason-modeltest_final.ipynb`**: Applies the EEI model to experimental frequency-sweep data from five mayonnaise-like emulsions.
+      * Loads sample metadata (T, *a*, ionic strength, surface tension, ζ-potential) and performs global as well as sample-specific non-linear least-squares fits to extract the optimal entropic coefficient α and electrostatic coefficient ξ.
+      * Ranks fits with error, overlays model curves on the experimental *G<sub>p</sub>*–φ data (log‐scale), and summarises best-fit parameters.
+      * Generates corner plots for parameter covariance and a master curve comparing all samples, facilitating quick visual validation of model performance.

 ### 3. `volume fraction/`
-   - **`RSA.ipynb`**:
+   - **`RSA.ipynb`**: Quick 2-D random-sequential-adsorption (RSA) simulator for droplets.
+      * Packs polydisperse circles in a square box until no more can fit.
+      * Lets you tweak droplet size distribution (log-normal), box size *L*, and RNG seed.
+      * Outputs final area fraction, list of (x, y, r) coordinates, and a PNG of the packing.

 ## License
 This project is for educational and research purposes.
-Please cite the original articles if you use or reference this work. -->
+Please cite the original articles if you use or reference this work.